trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 # TREC 2021 Podcasts Track Guidelines
-Guidelines V2.1, May 5, 2021
+Guidelines V2.2, May 7, 2021

 <span style="color:red"> *Note: the details of the tasks, submission formats, and assessment criteria may still change and be clarified.
 Check back here for updates (which also will be announced on the participant slack channel).*</span>

 ## Task 1: Fixed-length Segment Retrieval

 Given a retrieval topic (a phrase, sentence or set of words) and a set of ranking criteria, retrieve and rank relevant two-minute segments from the data.
+A segment is a two-minute chunk starting on the minute; e.g. [0.0-119.9] seconds, [60-179.9] seconds, [120-239.9] seconds, etc. The lists are to be ranked by the four following criteria.

 ### Topics for the Fixed-length Segment Retrieval Task

 Topics will consist of a topic number, keyword query, a query type, and a description of the user’s information need.
-The query types in 2021 will be "topical" and "known-item", as well as two or three pilot queries for "speaker" retrieval.
-For "speaker" queries, a clip of the intended speaker taken from another recording will be given as reference.
-For example:
+The query types in 2021 will be "topical" and "known-item".
+We will also try out two or three pilot queries for "speaker" retrieval.

+### Topical queries

+Most of the segment retrieval queries will be of this type.

 ```
 <topic>